 REQUIRED: What is the main advantage of this technique?

-María Elena Chávez-Hernández: The versatility of the simultaneous behavioral video-tracking assessment and wireless EEG recording is one of the most significant advantages since it could be used in many experimental conditions.[1].
+Erik Bojorges-Valdez : The versatility of the simultaneous behavioral video-tracking assessment and wireless EEG recording is one of the most significant advantages since it could be used in many experimental conditions.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera